Canada caught between 2 powers, feeling alone in the world | New Country 923

 The two Canadians, Michael Kovrig, a former diplomat in China, and Michael Spavor, an entrepreneur who lived in northeastern China near the North Korean border, were taken into custody Monday on suspicion of “engaging in activities that endanger the national security” of China, Chinese foreign ministry spokesman Lu Kang said.
 Canadian consular officials have had no access to them.

 Their detentions ratchet up pressure on Canada, which arrested Meng Wanzhou, the chief financial officer of telecommunications giant Huawei, on Dec.
-1 at the request of the United States, which wants her extradited to face charges that she and her company violated U.S. sanctions on Iran.
-A Canadian judge released Meng on bail on Tuesday.
+1 at the request of the United States.
+The U.S. wants her extradited to face charges that she and her company misled banks about the company’s business dealings in Iran.
+A Canadian judge released Meng on bail Tuesday.

 The case has set off a diplomatic furor among the three nations in which Canada has been stuck in the middle.